TheBIMsider/bcfsleuth/README.md

 - **Template Application**: One-click application of saved field combinations
 - **Template Metadata**: Name, description, custom filename template, and usage tracking
 - **Template Library**: Organized display with last-used dates and field counts

+### Template Import/Export (NEW)
+- **Export Templates**: Download all your templates as a JSON file for backup
+- **Import Templates**: Upload template JSON files to restore or share with team members
+- **Conflict Resolution**: Smart handling when importing templates with duplicate names
+- **Team Collaboration**: Share standardized field selections across your organization
+- **Backup & Restore**: Keep your templates safe and transfer between devices

+**Template Sharing Workflow:**
+1. Create and save your export templates
+2. Click "Export Templates" to download a JSON file
+3. Share the JSON file with team members via email, shared drives, etc.
+4. Team members click "Import Templates" and upload the JSON file
+5. Templates are added to their configuration with conflict handling

 ### Template Features
 **Custom Filename Templates:**